premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 -------------

-14. If you were asked to switch roles in the company, how would you handle that?
+14.If you were asked to switch roles in the company, how would you handle that?

 <details>
 <summary> Show Answer </summary>